Let's Get There Together

 Qualifications:

-• Bachelor’s degree in Mechanical or Aerospace Engineering.
+• Bachelor’s degree in Business, Finance, Engineering, or related field.

-• Ability to obtain and maintain a US security clearance.
+• Ability to obtain and maintain a U.S. security clearance quickly, required.

 Job Type: Full-time